NAM Console ► Deployment ► Manage devices, NAM Probe Configuration ► Open configuration, Global ► Front-End Monitoring ► Web ► Errors

 These include "HTTP 401 Unauthorized" and "HTTP 407 Proxy authentication required" errors.

 - HTTP servers generate "401 Unauthorized" errors when anonymous clients are not authorized to view the requested content and must provide authentication information in the WWW-Authenticate request header.
-The 401 errors are similar to "403 Forbidden" errors, however used when authentication is possible but it has failed or not yet been provided.
+The 401 errors are similar to "403 Forbidden" errors, but they are used when authentication is possible but it has failed or not yet been provided.

 - The 407 error is basically similar to 401, but it indicates that the client should first authenticate with a proxy server.